zixipay/zixipay.github.io/merchant.md

 Calls to this endpoint returns a unique ```invoice_id``` plus the invoice URL and URL of the QR-Code of the invoice URL will returned as well.

 **IMPORTANT:** Invoices will be cancelled automatically when the validity period is expired.
-Cancelled invoices will be deleted after one week.
+Cancelled invoices will be deleted after one day.

 **Response:** (Example)